gini/gini-mobile-ios/BankSDK/GiniBankSDK/Documentation/source/Integration.md

 Photo payment functionality
 ============================

-The Gini Bank SDK provides two integration options.
-A [Screen API](#screen-api) that is easy to implement and a more complex, but also more flexible [Component API](#component-api).
-Both APIs can access the complete functionality of the SDK.
+The SDK provides a custom `UIViewController` object, which can be presented modally.
+It handles the complete process from showing the onboarding until providing a UI for the analysis.

 **Note**: You need to specify the `NSCameraUsageDescription` key in your `Info.plist` file.
 This key is mandatory for all apps since iOS 10 when using the `Camera` framework.
 Also if you're using the [Gini Bank API Library](https://github.com/gini/bank-api-library-ios) you need to add support for "Keychain Sharing" in your entitlements by adding a `keychain-access-groups` value to your entitlements file.
 For more information see the [Integration Guide](https://developer.gini.net/gini-mobile-ios/GiniBankAPILibrary/getting-started.html) of the Gini Bank API Library.

-## Screen API
+Gini Bank SDK offers two different ways of implementing networking:

-The Screen API provides a custom `UIViewController` object, which can be presented modally.
-It handles the complete process from showing the onboarding until providing a UI for the analysis.
+* Default Networking (Recommended)
-The Screen API, in turn, offers two different ways of implementation:
+* Custom Networking

-### UI with Default Networking (Recommended)
+## Default Networking (Recommended)

 Using this method you don't need to care about handling the analysis process with the [Gini Bank API Library](https://github.com/gini/bank-api-library-ios), you only need to provide your API credentials and a delegate to get the analysis results.

 ```swift